Prince William of Gloucester: Early life

-William was born on 18 December 1941 at Lady Carnarvon Nursing Home in Hadley Common, Hertfordshire.
-His father was Prince Henry, Duke of Gloucester, the third son of King George V and Queen Mary.
-His mother was Alice, Duchess of Gloucester, the third daughter of the 7th Duke of Buccleuch and Lady Margaret Bridgeman.
+William was born on 18 December 1941 at the Lady Carnarvon Nursing Home in Hadley Common, Hertfordshire, the eldest son of Prince Henry, Duke of Gloucester, and Alice, Duchess of Gloucester.
+His father was the third son of King George V and Queen Mary, and his mother was the third daughter of the 7th Duke of Buccleuch and Lady Margaret Bridgeman.

 He was baptised in the Private Chapel at Windsor Castle on 22 February 1942 by Cosmo Gordon Lang, Archbishop of Canterbury.
 His godparents were King George VI (his paternal uncle), Queen Mary (his paternal grandmother), Princess Helena Victoria (his paternal first cousin twice-removed), Lady Margaret Hawkins (his maternal aunt), Major Lord William Montagu Douglas Scott (his maternal uncle) and John Vereker, 6th Viscount Gort, who was unable to attend.
 Due to wartime restrictions, newspapers did not disclose the actual location of the christening, and said instead that it took place at "a private chapel in the country".

-At the time of his birth, and for months afterwards, Prince Henry was away on military duties, some involving considerable risk.
+At the time of William's birth, and for months afterwards, Henry was away on military duties, some involving considerable risk.
 This prompted George VI to write to his sister-in-law, assuring her that, should anything happen to his brother, he would become Prince William's guardian.

 In 1947, William served as a page boy at the wedding of his cousin Princess Elizabeth to Philip, Duke of Edinburgh.
 The other page boy was Prince Michael of Kent.
-In 1953, he attended the coronation of Elizabeth II.
+In 1953, he attended her coronation.

 William spent his early childhood at Barnwell Manor in Northamptonshire and later in Canberra, Australia, where his father served as Governor-General from 1945 to 1947.
 After returning to England, he was educated at Wellesley House School, a prep school in Broadstairs, Kent, then at Eton College, where he was noted in the Eton College Chronicle for his performance in junior cricket and awarded house colours for football.
 After leaving Eton in 1960, he went up to Magdalene College, Cambridge, to read history, graduating with a BA in 1963, later raised to an MA (Cantab.) in 1968.
 After Cambridge, he then undertook a post-baccalaureate year at Stanford University, studying political science, American history, and business.